WillSturgeon/WillSturgeon.github.io/index.md

 **Sturgeon, W.**, Ferreira, A.M., Faccenda, M., Chang, S.J. and Schardong, L., 2019.
 On the origin of radial anisotropy near subducted slabs in the midmantle.
 Geochemistry, Geophysics, Geosystems, 20(11), pp.5105-5125.

 Ferreira, A.M., Faccenda, M., **Sturgeon, W.**, Chang, S.J. and Schardong, L., 2019.
 Ubiquitous lower-mantle anisotropy beneath subduction zones.
 Nature Geoscience, 12(4), pp.301-306.

+# Fieldwork

+I took part in a four-week field campaign installing and retrieving 10 broadband seismometers in the Azores archipelago in response to the seismic swarm in March 2022?.
+I wrote a blog on the experience, which you can find here. <li><a href="https://blogs.egu.eu/divisions/sm/2023/01/09/azores-seismic-deployment-2022/" target="_blank">External Link</a></li>

 # Teaching